-Finch research — フィンチの研究
+Finch research, studies, trials, and observations — フィンチの研究

 (1) Offspring Gender Bias by Female Gouldian Finches